microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 <div class="task" data-title="Tasks">

 > - Define the conditions to trigger the function based on the expiration of a key in the Azure Managed Redis
-> - The connection name of the Azure Managed Redis is defined by the environment variables prefixed with `AZURE_REDIS_CONNECTION`
+> - The connection name use a User Assigned Identity defined by the environment variables prefixed with `AZURE_REDIS_CONNECTION`

 </div>